LunCoSim/hyperdesci/HYPERDESCI_MANIFESTO.md

 ## WE'RE BUILDING THE SCIENCE COMMONS TOGETHER!

-MEGAPI isn't just a token - it's a movement!
+MEGAPI is the rocket fuel powering the next scientific revolution!

 We're a community of believers who know that when science wins, we ALL win!

 ## WHY WE'RE HERE